h2oai/h2o-3/h2o-docs/src/product/flow.rst

 -  **max_hit_ratio_k**: (DRF, DL, Naïve Bayes, GBM, GLM) Specify the maximum number (top K) of predictions to use for hit ratio computation.
 Applicable to multinomial only.
 To disable, enter 0.

--  **stopping_metric**: (GBM, DRF, DL, XGBoost, AutoML) Specify the metric to use for early stopping.
+-  **stopping_metric**: (GBM, DRF, DL, XGBoost, AutoML, IF) Specify the metric to use for early stopping.
 The available options are:

     - AUTO: This defaults to logloss for classification, deviance for regression
     - deviance